DIY Cold Plunge

 Updated March 2024: I had originally pondered if the 1/10 HP unit would be sufficient, and several people tried that to find out.
 A few things we've learned: if you want reliable cold (below 45°F) or are storing outside in any amount of sunlight, it's borderline whether it'll work.
 For some people, it was just barely enough, and for others, it wasn't.
 If you try this route, make sure you can return your chiller if it doesn't work for you.
 I haven't seen consistent performance, so I'm not sure what other variables exist, but the success cases have seemed to be in climate-controlled areas, and running to 45°-50°F instead of pushing below that.

-A single point of reference: with my setup, where the cooler in the shade and avoids all direct sunlight, over a day, the water gains roughly 1°F for every 6°F difference between the water temperature and the daily average temperature.
+A single point of reference: with my setup, where the cooler is in the shade and avoids all direct sunlight, over a day, the water gains roughly 1°F for every 6°F difference between the water temperature and the daily average temperature.
 For example, if the daily average temperature is 75°F (average across the whole day) and the water temperature is 45°F, then I would expect the water to gain around 5°F. If you have 80 gallons of water, that is just under 670 lbs of water, which would require 3350 BTU over the whole day to cool.
 Your chiller won't be 100% efficient since water flowing through the tubing/pump/filter/chiller will gain heat.
 My 1/4 HP chiller is rated 3010 BTU/hr, and I am getting around 2600 BTU/hr.
 The Aqua Active 1/10 HP chiller is rated 1020 BTU/hr.
 With a similar ~400 BTU/hr loss in efficiency, you'd still get 600 BTU/hr, which should technically be enough.
 However, based on a few real-world failed cases (see note in the previous paragraph), I don't recommend choosing the 1/10 HP unit unless you're willing to risk it.

 Winterization